Ilya Burov

 Susan Ingraham Endrizzi began her training at the Robertson School of Classical Ballet.
 In 1994 she received her B.F.A. in dance performance from Butler University.
 Her professional credits include performances with Ballet New England and Ballet Theatre of Pennsylvania.
 Susan joined Jose Mateo’s Ballet Theatre of Boston in 1995 where she danced original choreography for 9 years, taught all levels for 8 years, and was a rehearsal assistant for 2 years.
 She has been on the faculty of Portsmouth School of Ballet since 2005 teaching ballet, pas de deux and pointe technique.
 Susan is also a ballet professor at the University of New Hampshire.

-Hip-Hop, Lyrical, Competition Choreographer
+Hip-Hop, Acro, Competition Choreographer

 Savannah Lee